This lesson is based on a 2013 investigative workshop organized by AIGA at Harlem School for the Arts. Learn more about the workshop:

 Collaborate with others to design an autonomous drawing machine

-Present their creation to their peers
+Present their creations to their peers

 Collect the attached Drawing Bot Presentation Planner for documentation of student work through the project.
 Develop criteria to assess student presentations.
-Discuss the examples in the Drawing Bot Examples attachment with your class to assess understanding of littleBits modules and generative art machines.
+Discuss the samples in the Drawing Bot Examples attachment with your class to assess understanding of littleBits modules and generative art machines.

 NGSS Disciplinary Core Ideas

 ETS1: Engineering design

 Common Core ELA Standards for Speaking and Listening

 Tell students that they will be working in groups to design their own self-drawing robot with littleBits modules and other available materials.
 If students have used the Bits before, ask them which modules might help them complete this task.
 Possible answers include the power module, vibration motor, and dc motor.
 If students do not suggest these on their own, prompt them with leading questions such as, “Which modules will help our bots move?”
 Explain that each group will have these modules as well as a variety of other modules to make their creations unique.

 Next, ask students about the other materials that will be needed.
 Students will likely volunteer art supplies such as markers, crayons, or paint.
 They might also suggest various building supplies.

 If not enough littleBits modules are available to give each student a chance to build a robot independently, put students into balanced groups.
 Try to keep group sizes small to give all students an opportunity to actively participate.